 3. Finalize your launch plan based on your risk tolerance

 Launching a niche business requires strategic planning based on your level of risk tolerance.
-Some entrepreneurs prefer a cautious approach, testing their idea with a minimal viable product (MVP), while others go for a full-scale launch.
+Some entrepreneurs prefer a cautious approach, while others go for a full-scale launch.

-A low-risk approach involves starting small — creating a prototype or an MVP and selling a limited batch before scaling up in the case of products.
+A low-risk approach involves starting small.
+This could mean creating a prototype or an MVP and selling a limited batch before scaling up for products.
 This will let you get customer feedback to refine your product before making significant investments.
-You can opt for online sales only in the beginning until you know your product can sell and then scale out into a store where you need to keep a larger stock.
+You can opt for online sales only at first until you know your product will sell, and then scale into a store where you need to keep a larger stock.

-For those willing to take a higher-risk approach, a full-scale launch requires a good, comprehensive marketing campaign and committing to a large inventory before your sales begin.
+If you’re jumping into a full-scale launch, you’ll need a comprehensive marketing campaign and a commitment to a larger inventory upfront.
 This strategy requires strong financial backing and, more importantly, a well-defined brand and marketing strategy to help you capture market share quickly without losing valuable time and resources.

 Regardless of your approach, pre-launch marketing plays a critical role in building momentum.
 Work on creating a waitlist and launching social media teasers to generate buzz before the official launch.
 You can even offer customers incentives to join a mailing list prior to launch.